dspinellis/alexandria3k/_sources/python-eg.rst.txt

 Python API examples
 -------------------

-After downloading the Crossref data, the functionality of *alexandria3k* can be accessed through its Python API, either interactively (for exploratory data analytics) or through Python scripts (for long-running jobs and for documenting research methods as repeatable processes).
+After downloading the required data, the functionality of *alexandria3k* can be accessed through its Python API, either interactively (for exploratory data analytics) or through Python scripts (for long-running jobs and for documenting research methods as repeatable processes).

+Data source query and database population tasks are performed by creating an object instance associated with the corresponding data source class (e.g. `Crossref` or `Orcid`).
+Although many of the examples are based on the Crossref data source, the same principles apply to the other supported data sources.

 Create a Crossref object
 ~~~~~~~~~~~~~~~~~~~~~~~~